 Barton Springs Rd, Austin, TX 78704

-Barton Springs Pool is open from 5:00 am to 10:00 pm every day, except Mondays and Thursdays for cleaning.
+Barton Springs Pool is open from 5:00 am to 10:00 pm every day, except Thursdays for cleaning.
 Being a natural spring, the water remains between 68 and 74 degrees all year, so yes — as crazy as it sounds — people swim here in the middle of winter.
 We’d recommend parking in the parking lots off Azie Morton Rd, but be aware, it can get busy.
-Passes for resident adults are $5, while visitors to Austin are $9; for juniors and children, it’ll be $3 and $2 respectively — with nonresident prices being $2 more.
+Passes for the pool are $5 for adults, $3 for juniors (12-17) and $2 for children (1-11).
+Of course, the natural side is free all year round.

 When to go?